 Sessions

-Sessions provide persistent terminal environments within your devbox that survive browser tab closures, network disconnections, and even devbox pause/resume cycles.
+Sessions provide persistent terminal environments within your devbox that survive browser tab closures and network disconnections.

 What are Sessions?